 So then on our second train ride, when we didn't even have a reserved seat, we knew the routine for racing out of the gate.
 We very diligently got to the waiting room early, procured seats right next to the entry gate and hustled down the stairs onto the platform right away, got into a line with just a few people ahead of us, but by the time we actually made it onto the train in the midst of a somewhat crazed crowd of people, we were rather far behind in the queue.
 It's interesting seeing how people with unreserved-seat tickets find a way to sleep.
 One guy was sitting on top of a sink, one family was sleeping on newspapers on the floor with their legs crammed in beneath the seats (where my backpack had been last time).
 Erik almost got hit by a lady whose son he had to step over because he was in the aisle in the middle of the stampede to get onto the train.
 Lots of people sleep on newspapers; the area between the train cars is full of people trying to sleep.
 Erik and I managed a little sleep at the expense of our necks – we forced them into some pretty contortionist positions.
 The hard seats do not recline in any way, shape or form.
 They are, in fact, hard (wooden).
-Another man we met on the train on the way to Hohhot let us share his cab to our hotel, as ours was on the way to his house, and he wouldn't let us pay any of the fare.

 In Hohhot we went to another Buddhist temple called Da Zhao.
 It has a crew of practicing monks, so the main temple building is actually in use.
 We waited and waited for all of the noisy tour groups to pass through and finally got a few moments of absolute peace inside.
 Even though we were the only people in there (except for the monk eating his lunch, slurping his noodles), we felt compelled to whisper.
 The altar was full of little gold oil candles flickering silently.
-'Twas nice.

 We also went to a little museum about Inner Mongolia (Hohhot is the capital of Inner Mongolia) and learned a bit about some of the minority groups that live here.
 There are a lot of cultures other than Han Chinese that inhabit these parts.
-I think most people are probably unaware of that.
+I think most Americans are probably unaware of that.
 Went to another place called the Five Pagodas.
 Everything but the 5 pagodas (one structure with 5 peaks) is long gone, but now they are rebuilding a bunch of temple buildings around it.

 Check out the Mongolian script carved into this section of the 5 Pagoda building.
 It's the bottom portion with the long squiggly lines that look completely incomprehensible as a representation of words and sentences.
 Rather than left to right or right to left, the lines read vertically, top to bottom.
 We saw this script on various signs throughout Hohhot, like store names or billboards.